-Lease payment commitments of the Authority

-The Authority has entered into non-cancellable operating leases for various items of computer equipment.

-No lease imposes any additional restrictions on the Authority in relation to additional debt or further leasing.

-Leases in relation to computer and office equipment permit the Authority, at expiry of the lease, to elect to re-lease, return or acquire the equipment leased.

-No lease contains any escalation clause.

-Commitment under non-cancellable operating leases that have not been recognised in the financial statemements are as follows:

-Not later than one year 58,195 -

-Later than one year and not later than 5 years 169,585 -

-Later than 5 years

-Total 227,780
+2019 2018 Lease payment commitments of the Authority The Authority has entered into non-cancellable op computer equipment. perating leases for va arious items of No lease imposes any additional restrictions on the debt or further leasing. ne Authority in relation on to additional Leases in relation to computer and office equipme of the lease, to elect to re-lease, return or acquire ,, , , No lease contains any escalation clause.
+Commitment under non-cancellable operating lea in the financial statemements are as follows: ses that have not be een recognised Not later than one year Later than one year and not later than 5 years 58,195 169,585 1 Later than 5 years Total 227,780